 And without this text there is no biblical way forward here.
 This text says: God subjected the world to futility in response to moral evil and disobedience and God belittling indifference of humans who think they know better what is right than what God’s Word says.
 God shows you what that is like.
 It is like that.
 And the reason he has to use bodies to show us because we are not sensitive to the Spirit.
 Nobody wakes up feeling that God has done an outrage by sending his Son to die for them, because it would be unjust of God to do that.
 We all feel like we deserve redemption and we deserve better than we get.
 And God has painted a world for us that says: You want to know how ugly and outrageous and unthinkably hideous your sin is?
 Look at AIDS.
 Look at cancer.
 Look at certain tumors on people’s faces and world that can never leave their apartment.
 That is what it is.

 I need to stop.
 A thought just came to my mind.
 Maybe I will share it and try to draw it up with that.
-I live in a Philips neighborhood where a lot of ordinary poor folks live, because our church is downtown and I like to walk to church so I live where the church is and there is a man in our neighborhood who I don’t know yet.
+I live in the Philips neighborhood where a lot of ordinary poor folks live, because our church is downtown and I like to walk to church so I live where the church is and there is a man in our neighborhood who I don’t know yet.
 I began to see him not only ago on a bicycle.
 And his face is the most hideous face I have ever seen in my life.
-I have only seen him like from 30 feet away.
+I have only seen him like from thirty feet away.
 He wears a hat and wears dark glasses.
 And I want to meet him so bad.
 I am going to corner him one of these times, because I got the best news in the world for him.
 I am just going to be straight up.
 I am going to say, “Man, how you didn’t commit suicide, that is amazing.
 I want to know you.
 And I want to tell you the best news in all the world.
 You are going to die some day with that face and if you would trust Jesus, he is going to give you another one and he is going to enable you to enjoy him forever and that is why Jesus Christ came into the world.”
 I have got really good news for that man.

 I got good news for everybody who will have Jesus who suffered for us.
 So in conclusion verse 23 — we will pick it up there tomorrow night — says: Not only has all the creation suffering, but even we, we who have the first fruits of the Holy Spirit groan inwardly.
 In fact, Paul seems so eager to say to this crowd: Christians, don’t conclude from no condemnation, no suffering.
 Don’t make that mistake.
 That is what this whole chapter seems to me to say.
 No condemnation.
 Oh, Christian, don’t draw the conclusion prosperity.
 Don’t draw the conclusion ease.
 There is a Calvary road to be walked.
 Some of it will be physical suffering.
 Some of it will be persecution.
 Walk it with me and you come out into the liberty of the children of God and a new heavens and a new earth forever.
-It will be so long and great that this light, momentary affliction of 80 years with great pain will seem to you as nothing.
+It will be so long and great that this light, momentary affliction of eighty years with great pain will seem to you as nothing.

 You can read Adrian Warnock’s notes.